 Personal Training in Clear Lake: Evidence-Based vs. Gym-Floor

 TL;DR: Most personal trainers in the Clear Lake area are fitness generalists with limited oversight.
-Evidence-based training—designed by physicians, informed by metabolic testing, and integrated with recovery protocols—produces measurable outcomes in strength, body composition, and injury prevention.
-Wellness Elite Fitness combines physician-advised programming with biohacking recovery tools to bridge the gap between gym performance and cellular health.
+Evidence-based training—grounded in metabolic testing, periodized programming, and integrated recovery protocols—produces measurable outcomes in strength, body composition, and injury prevention.
+Wellness Elite Fitness combines evidence-based programming with biohacking recovery tools to bridge the gap between gym performance and cellular health.

 The Personal Training Gap in Clear Lake